jpospychala/perf/postgres-insert-into-index/README.md

 Test Objective
 ==============

-1. What is the difference between inserting to table with index vs without index?
+What is the difference between inserting to table with index vs without index?
- a) similar values
- b) random values
-2. What is the difference between inserting single object vs many objects?
  a) similar values
  b) random values